nobrakal/TheBlackCurse/README.md

 [id]
 someoption=sometext

-To define a monster, you will have to specify a "hp" option
+To define a monster, you will have to specify a "hp" option.
+The combat will be run if and only if the dialogue option is absent of the section.

 Options avaible are:
 * tosay: Displayed when the character go through or interract with the object